guettli/programming-guidelines/README.rst

 Sooner or later you will make a typo.
 See this article from github for a exciting report what happened during a denial of service: https://about.gitlab.com/2017/02/01/gitlab-dot-com-database-incident/ We are humans, and humans make mistakes.
 Automation helps to reduce the risk of data loss.

 If you are doing "ssh production-server ... vi /etc/..." or "... apt install": Configuration management is much better.
-For example salt-stack or ansible.
+For example ansible.

 If you are doing "ssh production-server .... less /var/log/...": No log-management yet?
 Get your logs to a central place.